-The Basic Machining and CNC Fundamentals program is accredited by the National Institute for Metal Working Skills (NIMS).
+The Basic Machining and CNC Fundamentals Certificate is accredited by the National Institute for Metal Working Skills (NIMS).

 This program is aligned with the following career cluster: Manufacturing